NahyeMoon/Tech_Layoff/README.md

   <li>
   <strong>2022</strong>: <br/>
-  The increased layoffs in Retail (18,528) and by 140% compared to 2020 is likely to be due to the shift to E-commerce.
-In Finance, the introduction of machine learning and automation may have contributed to the
-  87% increase in layoffs, resulting in 10,663 job cuts
+  The layoffs in Retail (18,528) increased by 140% compared to 2020, and this is likely to be due to the shift to E-commerce and disrupted supply chains.
+In Finance (10,663), the introduction of machine learning and automation may have contributed to the 87% increase in layoffs.
 </ul>